shun-li-casia/robotics_sdk_tda4vm/ros1/nodes/ti_vision_cnn/README_objdet.md

 ![](docs/objdet_rviz.png)
 <br />

-This `ti_vision_cnn` node is versitile deep-learning (DL) inference ROS node that is optimized on DL cores and hardware acceelrator of TDA4.
+This `ti_vision_cnn` node is versatile deep-learning (DL) inference ROS node that is optimized on DL cores and hardware accelerator of TDA4.
 The `ti_vision_cnn` node supports compute-intensive DL inference operations including 2D object detection and semantic segmentation.
 Figure 1 shows the high-level block diagram of the applications around the `ti_vision_cnn` node, which consists of multiple processing blocks that are deployed on hardware accelerators and DSP processors for pre-processing and post-processing in an optimized manner.

 For details of block diagram and parameters of `ti_vision_cnn`, please refer to [README.md](./README.md).

-## Objdect Detection Demo
+## Object Detection Demo

 ### How to Run the Application in ROS 1